 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] The government of a colony, dependent country, or region by its own citizens, in particular as advocated for Ireland 1870–1914.
+The government of a colony, dependent country, or region by its own citizens.

 independence, self-government, self-determination, self-legislation, self rule, home rule, sovereignty, autonomy, autarky, democracyView synonyms

 - ‘The north west will be one of the first two regions to say whether it wants home rule.’

 - ‘The period film is set in the 1940s, when the transition from British rule to home rule starts and finally leads to independence.’

 - ‘He was 16 when Gandhi started his nationalist movement for home rule.’

 - ‘For most of his life, the Scottish Labour Party was, if not actually opposed to home rule, at least highly ambivalent about it.’